elasticio/elasticio.github.io/content/_guides/outgoing-message-templates-universal.md

 ### 7. Task Error Notification
 Template name: `task-error-notification`

-This message is sent out to a user that subscribed to Flow errors, when a component fails in the Flow.
+This message is sent out to a user that subscribed to Flow errors, when a component in the Flow reports an error.

 To trigger the message, follow these steps:
 1\.
 Create the simple Flow *Simple Trigger =>> Node.js Code*